Find out where to pick up your biometric residence permit (BRP) and which office at Sussex needs to see it after you arrive.

 If you already have your BRP

-If your BRP was delivered to your home address in the UK, or you picked it up from a post office, we need to scan a copy of it for our records.
+If your BRP was delivered to your home address in the UK, or you picked it up from a post office, upload clear colour images of the front and back in the Online Registration system.
+We need this for our records.

-Important: If you’re arriving late and you have a Tier 4 visa, we’re obliged to tell UK Visas and Immigration (UKVI).
-Take your BRP to the Student Systems & Records Office Office as soon as possible.
+Important: If you’re arriving late and you have a student visa, we’re obliged to tell UK Visas and Immigration (UKVI).
+Once we have contacted you for a scanned copy of your BRP, please send it as soon as possible.

 Checking your BRP